HuangRuixiao-eng/VapourSynth-Plugins-Stub-Generator/README.md

 # VapourSynth-Plugins-Stub-Generator
 An unofficial stub generator for vapoursynth and its plugins, which is helpful to autocomplete code in VSCode.

-## Generating stub file
+## Two way of Generating stub file
+1.(Onekey install) Place the whole folder `VapourSynth-Plugins-Stub-Generator` at the same path of `python.exe` of vapoursynth. run the `onekey install.bat`.
+Done!

-At first, you need to have a [python](https://www.python.org/) with [vapoursynth](https://www.vapoursynth.com/) installed.
+2.(Install manually) At first, you need to have a [python](https://www.python.org/) with [vapoursynth](https://www.vapoursynth.com/) installed.
 You can check it with
 ```bash
 python -c 'from vapoursynth import core
 print(core.version())'